LeighAllenDev/Back-to-the-arcade/README.md

 ## Deployment
+As I needed to text the website on multiple devices with different screen sizes, I deployed the website very early in the development proce.
+To achieve this I depoloyed the site using GitHub pages where I performed the following steps: -
+  1. In the projects repository I clicked on the *Settings* tab.
+  2. I then selected the Pages tab in the menu on the left.
+  3. In the Source section, I Selected the Main branch of my repository from the dropdown menu, then clicked Save.
+	4. A Message was displayed that confirmed successful deployment to GitHub pages and this provided a live link.
+The live website can be found via the following URL -

 ## Tech
 As per the Code Institute project guidlines, this website is entirely built using the following technologies: